 We continuously evaluate potential acquisition candidates and from time to time acquire companies that we believe will strategically fit into our business and growth objectives.
-In particular, we acquired in 2015 all of the outstanding shares of Thermo Fluids Inc. for approximately \$79.3 million in cash and in 2016, we acquired seven business for approximately \$205 million in cash, subject to customary post-closing adjustments.
+In particular, we acquired in 2016 seven businesses for approximately \$204.8 million and in 2017 four businesses for approximately \$51.9 million, all subject to customary post-closing adjustments, and in February 2018 we acquired an industrial services business for a purchase price of approximately \$120.0 million, subject to customary post-closing adjustments.
 If we are unable to successfully integrate and develop acquired businesses, we could fail to achieve anticipated synergies and cost savings, including any expected increases in revenues and operating results, which could have a material adverse effect on our financial results.
 We also continually review our portfolio of assets to determine the extent to which they are contributing to our objectives and growth strategy.
-In particular, we divested our catalyst services business on September 1, 2016 for approximately \$50.6 million (\$49.2 million net of cash divested), subject to customary post-closing conditions.
+In particular, we divested, in September 2016 our Catalyst Services business for approximately \$50.6 million (\$49.2 million net of cash divested) and in June 2017 our Transformer Services business for approximately \$45.5 million, both subject to customary post-closing adjustments.